dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 The following notifications are sent to the app and some of them may require app participation:

-* **WIPE_USER_DATA**: This notification is sent in a **MAMUserNotification** class.
-When this notification is received, the app is expected to delete all data associated with the "corporate" identity passed with the **MAMUserNotification**.
+* **WIPE_USER_DATA**: This notification is sent in a `MAMUserNotification` class.
+When this notification is received, the app is expected to delete all data associated with the "corporate" identity passed with the `MAMUserNotification`.
 This notification is currently sent during APP-WE service unenrollment.
 The user's primary name is typically specified during the enrollment process.
 If you register for this notification, your app must ensure that all the user's data has been deleted.
 If you don't register for it, the default selective wipe behavior will be performed.

 * **WIPE_USER_AUXILIARY_DATA**: Apps can register for this notification if they'd like the Intune App SDK to perform the default selective wipe behavior, but would still like to remove some auxiliary data when the wipe occurs.

-* **REFRESH_POLICY**: This notification is sent in a **MAMUserNotification**.
+* **REFRESH_POLICY**: This notification is sent in a `MAMUserNotification`.
 When this notification is received, any cached Intune policy must be invalidated and updated.
 This is generally handled by the SDK; however, it should be handled by the app if the policy is used in any persistent way.

+* **MANAGEMENT_REMOVED**: This notification is sent in a `MAMUserNotification` and informs the app that it is about to become unmanaged.
+Once unmanaged, it will no longer be able to read encrypted files, read data encrypted with MAMDataProtectionManager, interact with the encrypted clipboard, or otherwise participate in the managed-app ecosystem.

 > [!NOTE]
 > An app should never register for both the `WIPE_USER_DATA` and `WIPE_USER_AUXILIARY_DATA` notifications.

-## Configure Azure Active Directory Authentication Libraries (ADAL)
+## Configure Azure Active Directory Authentication Library (ADAL)

 First, please read the ADAL integration guidelines found in the [ADAL repository on GitHub](https://github.com/AzureAD/azure-activedirectory-library-for-android).